samcolvi/test-repo/example.md

 Changes to illustrate the use of Git diff.

-Changes made on the test_branch branch
+These are changes made for the merge example.